kritishukla11/sciomics_ML_tutorial/README.md

 # Machine Learning with DepMap & CCLE Tutorial

-This repository contains a tutorial developed for the **UNC Sciomics Initiative** on applying machine learning to DepMap and CCLE data.
+This repository contains a tutorial developed for the **UNC Sciomics Initiative** on applying a simple Random Forest machine learning model to DepMap and CCLE data using scikit-learn.
 The notebooks guide participants through installation, data exploration, and applying ML models for biological insights.

 ---